 Seasoned probation officers share the voice of experience with these career tips:

 - Take courses in family dynamics and child development.
 Work or volunteer in daycare centers, afterschool programs, or YMCAs for a full understanding of child-related issues.
-This background will be helpful as you interact with your clients and their families, or with juvenile offenders.
+This background may be helpful as you interact with your clients and their families, or with juvenile offenders.

 - Pursue healthy outlets in your spare time.
 Being a probation officer can be stressful, and you need to take care of your own mental and physical health.